PrinceSanguan/Job_Portal_Laravel/README.md

-## Example of Phishing site using LARAVEL Dont try it!
+## Example of CRUD Laravel Using Beautiful interface

 Practicing my laravel skills!
 Using WORK FROM HOME JOB! for educational purpose only!